marbfree/Multiple-Choice-Quiz/README.md

 ## Description

 As a boot camp student, I want to take a timed quiz on JavaScript that stores my high scores to gauge my progress.
 Each question is worth one point.
 If you answer correctly, move on to the next question.
-If you answer wrong, you loose 15 seconds off the time as well as one point.
+If you answer wrong, you loose 15 seconds off the time.

 ## Usage